 BBC presenting duo Holly Hamilton and Connor Phillips have announced the birth of a baby boy.

-Baby boy Fionn was born on Thursday - or 21/1/21 - Radio Ulster presenter Connor announced as he popped onto his mid-morning show on Monday.
+Baby boy Fionn was born on Thursday - or 21/1/21 - Radio Ulster presenter Connor announced on his mid-morning show on Monday.

 "He's loving life," Connor told his listeners.

 He said the birthing plan basically "went in the bin" as they arrived at the hospital.

 He praised all the staff at the Ulster Hospital for their efforts on making the couple comfortable.

 "It's the weirdest thing, the scariest thing you'll ever do, but they made it... they just sat there and had the craic with us.
 And we were cacking ourselves," he said.

 "I just sat there, cut the cord, 'grab that wee man go out there and sit down... your wife is amazing'.

 "This is one of the times.
 Men - sorry I don't want to talk men down - but men we are nothing compared to our female counterparts when it comes to child birth.

 "It is just incredible."

 Connor joked he had not been fired as some had suggested was the reason for his absence from the airwaves.